Frequently Asked Questions

 If we don’t seem like a match for you, there are lots of other amazing organisations we are able to signpost towards.

-• At Starling, being creative isn’t about being “good at art” — it’s about using your imagination, expressing yourself, and trying things out in your own way.
+At Starling, we use creativity as a tool to improve wellbeing.
+Being creative isn’t about being “good at art” — it’s about using your imagination, expressing yourself, and trying things out in your own way.
 It’s how we make sense of who we are and what’s going on around us.

 Everyone is creative — seriously.
 It’s not something you have to earn or prove.
 It might look like drawing, acting, writing, dancing, making music, building stuff, or just playing with ideas in your head.
 It can be chatty or chill, shared with others or kept just for you.